 How to Know When to Replace Your Patio Doors in Eau Claire

-The right patio door can help your Eau Claire home feel roomier.
+The right patio door can help your Eau Claire home feel larger.
 And let more natural light and fresh air inside.

-When it’s time to install a new door, you’ll start to see a couple of signs.
+When it’s time to install a new door, you’ll start to notice a few signs.
 Like how the door looks and how it operates.

 Our professionals at Pella of Eau Claire can help you decide when it’s time for a new patio door.
-And help you select the best patio door for your home.
+And help you find the best patio door for your home.

 Door is Difficult to Open or Stuck

-Inclement weather—rain, snow or even excessive sun—can distort your door frame.
-This can cause your patio door to malfunction.
+Inclement weather—rain, snow or even excessive sun—can damage your door frame.
+This can make your patio door malfunction.

 Sliding Glass Doors